 City of Orange General PLan Update

 Chattel completed services for the City of Orange General Plan Update, including a Historic Resource Survey and preparation of preservation policies for the General Plan Historic Preservation Element, adopted in 2010.
-Services involved an update of the previous survey of Old Towne Orange, the largest National Register-listed residential historic district in the western United States.
+Services involved an update to the previous survey of Old Towne Orange, the largest National Register-listed residential historic district in the western United States including development of historic context statements.
 Chattel surveyed nearly 4,000 properties citywide, including those in Old Towne and four outlying areas: El Modena, a former Quaker settlement turned Mexican-American barrio; and three tracts of postwar suburban Eichler Homes.
 Detailed historic context statements were developed for each area.
-Major recommendations included identifying the need to have a local mechanism for designating individual, or, “separate” properties, as opposed to those designated as part of a historic district; changes to historic district boundaries; and proposed historic and conservation districts.
+Major recommendations included the creation of a local mechanism for designating individual properties; changes to historic district boundaries; and adoption of historic and conservation districts.

 Chattel also served for a number of years as an on-call historic preservation consultant for the City.